 Fire Detection and Characterization

-Basic fire detection and characterization relies primarily on the short and long-wave IR window (3.9 µm, band-2; and 11 µm, band-4) data from the GOES Imager.
+Basic fire detection and characterization relies primarily on the short and long-wave IR window (3.9 µm, band 2; and 11 µm, band 4) data from the GOES Imager.
 These two IR windows and ancillary information are used to determine instantaneous estimates of sub-pixel fire size and temperature.
 The number of fires that can be successfully detected and characterized is related to the saturation temperature, or upper limit of the observed brightness temperatures, in the 3.9 µm band.
 A higher saturation temperature is preferable as it affords a greater opportunity to identify and estimate sub-pixel fire size and temperature.
 That said, the maximum saturation temperature should still be low enough to be transmitted via the GVAR data stream.
 Low saturation temperatures can result in the inability to distinguish fires from a hot background in places where the observed brightness temperature meets or exceeds the saturation temperature.
 Furthermore sub-pixel fire characterization is not possible for saturated pixels.

-The SAB Fire desk completed most of their comparisons using the band-2 IR imagery.
+The SAB Fire desk completed most of their comparisons using the band 2 IR imagery.
 Comparisons done when solar reflectivity was near its minimal during sunset resulted in very small, if any, differences in fire or landmass temperature.
 Afternoon comparisons showed an apparent cool bias of 1 K to 3 K in non-hotspot areas (where a fire was not located).
-For hotspot (fire) detection, GOES-13 was often hotter than GOES-15 by as much as 7 K. This seems counter intuitive since all of the hotspots in the comparison were closer to the GOES-15 subpoint (all locations were west of 91°W) and solar reflection during daylight hours makes fires very sensitive to viewing angles, making direct comparison between different satellites tricky.
+For hotspot (fire) detection, GOES-13 was often hotter than GOES-15 by as much as 7 K. This result seems counter intuitive since all of the hotspots in the comparison were closer to the GOES-15 subpoint (all locations were west of 91°W) and solar reflection during daylight hours makes fires very sensitive to viewing angles, making direct comparison between different satellites tricky.
 Furthermore, a given fire may be observed and characterized very differently depending on its location in the respective GOES-13/GOES-15 pixels and the application of the Point Spread Function (PSF).
-More extensive band-2 IR comparisons would need to be done due to the highly sensitive nature of the 4 µm sensor to solar reflectivity, the rapidly changing radiative power of fires, and the GOES-13/GOES-15 observed differences due to the location of the fire in the pixels.
+More extensive band 2 IR comparisons would need to be done due to the highly sensitive nature of the 4 µm sensor to solar reflectivity, the rapidly changing radiative power of fires, and the GOES-13/GOES-15 observed differences due to the location of the fire in the pixels.
 Visible imagery comparisons for smoke analysis and blowing sand/dust plumes revealed no appreciative differences between GOES-15 and GOES-13 imagery.

 A comparison of GOES-11 (GOES-West), GOES-15, and GOES-13 (GOES-East) 3.9 µm shortwave IR images in Figure 5.20 indicated that there was a hot spot on 9 September 2010.
-This was due to a large natural gas explosion that occurred in San Bruno, CA. The 3 sets of images are displayed in the native projection of their respective satellites.
+This hot spot was due to a large natural gas explosion that occurred in San Bruno, CA. The 3 sets of images are displayed in the native projection of their respective satellites.
 The fire “hotspots” showed up as warmer (darker black or yellow enhancement) pixels.

 The plot in Figure 5.21 shows that the warmest 3.9 µm IR brightness temperature on the GOES-15 imagery for this case was approximately 318 K. More information on this case can be found at http://cimss.ssec.wisc.edu/goes/blog/archives/6752.